nxp-mcuxpresso/matter/examples/all-clusters-app/nxp/rt/rw610/README.md

 # CHIP RW612 All-clusters Application

-The all-clusters example implements a server which can be accesed by a CHIP controller and can accept basic cluster commands.
+The all-clusters example implements a server which can be accessed by a CHIP controller and can accept basic cluster commands.

 The example is based on
 [Project CHIP](https://github.com/project-chip/connectedhomeip) and the NXP RW612 SDK,